khaliqgant/unified-file-picker/README.md

 ### Demo Application

-The demo showcases all 7 cloud providers with both native pickers and custom interfaces.
+The demo showcases all 8 cloud providers with both operation modes and native pickers.

 #### Quick Start (Demo Mode)